mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 flow.collect { println(it) }
 ```

-Here, we use the fact that calling a function or lambda with a receiver is equal to pass the receiver as the first argument of the function.
+Here, we use the fact that calling a function or lambda with a receiver is equal to passing the receiver as the function's first argument.
 Last but not least, we miss the original `flow` builder of the Kotlin coroutines library.
 We can define it as follows, moving a bit of code around:

 ```kotlin
 fun flow(builder: suspend FlowCollector.() -> Unit): Flow =